• 30 Years of Clinical Experience

 • ADHD Predominantly Hyperactive/Impulsive Presentation

 Many people use the term ADD as a generic term for all types of ADHD.
-Some people use ADD to mean the presentation type of ADHD without hyperactivity (Predominantly Inattentive Presentation) which is not accurate and should not be done.
-The general term "ADD" is still commonly used among the general public, in the media, and even among some professionals.
-We are still talking about the same thing however, whether we call it ADD or ADHD.
+Some people use ADD to mean the presentation type of ADHD without hyperactivity (Predominantly Inattentive Presentation), which is not accurate and should not be done.
+The general term “ADD” is still commonly used among the general public, in the media, and even among some professionals.
+We are still talking about the same thing, however, whether we call it ADD or ADHD.

-• Is there a cure for ADHD?
+Is there a cure for ADHD?

-No. ADHD is not a disease or illness, therefore there is nothing to "cure."
+No. ADHD is not a disease or illness; therefore, there is nothing to “cure.”
 ADHD is a biological, genetic condition that people have for their entire lives.
-ADHD symptoms can be managed however, most effectively with a combination of behavioral strategies and routines and appropriate medication (for those individuals who need medication).
-The goals of treatment are to help the individual understand how ADHD affects his or her behavior and to manage the symptoms better.
+ADHD symptoms can be managed, however, most effectively with a combination of behavioral strategies and routines and appropriate medication (for those individuals who need medication).

-• What research shows about ADHD
+What does research show about ADHD?

-ADHD is NOT caused by poor parenting, family problems, poor teachers or schools, too much TV, food allergies, or excess sugar.
-One early theory was that attention disorders were caused by minor head injuries or damage to the brain, and thus for many years ADHD was called "minimal brain damage" or "minimal brain dysfunction."
-The vast majority of people with ADHD have no history of head injury or evidence of any type of brain damage however.
+ADHD is not caused by poor parenting, family problems, poor teachers or schools, too much TV, food allergies, or excess sugar.
+One early theory was that attention disorders were caused by minor head injuries or damage to the brain, and thus, for many years, ADHD was called “minimal brain damage” or “minimal brain dysfunction.”

+The vast majority of people with ADHD have no history of head injury or evidence of any type of brain damage, however.
 Another old theory was that refined sugar and food additives make children hyperactive and inattentive.
-Scientists at the National Institutes of Health concluded that this may apply to only about 5 percent of children with ADHD, mostly either very young children or children with food allergies.
+Scientists at the National Institutes of Health (NIH) concluded that this may apply to only about 5 percent of children with ADHD, mostly either very young children or children with food allergies.

 There is a great deal of evidence that ADHD runs in families, which is strongly suggestive of genetic factors.
-If one person in a family is diagnosed with ADHD there is a 25% to 35% probability that any other family member also has ADHD, compared to a 5% to 7% probability for someone in the general population.
+If one person in a family is diagnosed with ADHD, there is a 25% to 35% probability that any other family member also has ADHD, compared to a 5% to 7% probability for someone in the general population.
 Twin studies have shown that if one twin has ADHD, there is a 90% probability that the other twin will also have ADHD.

-• Who is qualified to diagnose ADHD?
+Who is qualified to diagnose ADHD?

-A comprehensive ADHD evaluation can be provided by a licensed health care professional with training and knowledge about ADHD (Physician, Clinical Psychologist, School Psychologist, Licensed Clinical Social Worker, etc.).
+A comprehensive ADHD evaluation can be provided by a licensed healthcare professional with training and knowledge about ADHD (Physician, Clinical Psychologist, School Psychologist, Licensed Clinical Social Worker, etc.).
 ADHD should never be self-diagnosed based on symptom checklists, internet questionnaires, etc.

-• How is ADHD diagnosed?
+How is ADHD diagnosed?

-A diagnostic evaluation should be provided by a qualified health care professional, based on scores from standardized ADHD tests and a thorough life history.
-ADHD cannot be diagnosed accurately just from brief office observations, or just from talking to the person.
-For more information please see the diagnosis page.
+A diagnostic evaluation should be provided by a qualified healthcare professional based on scores from standardized ADHD tests and a thorough life history.
+ADHD cannot be diagnosed accurately just from brief office observations or just from talking to the person.
+For more information, please see the diagnosis page.

-• Can ADHD be treated effectively?
+Can ADHD be treated effectively?

-Yes.
-With accurate diagnosis and treatment, ADHD can be managed effectively during childhood, adolescence, or adulthood.
-Research and clinical experience have shown that the most effective treatment for ADHD includes a combination of therapy/counseling and medication.
-Some of the common goals for therapeutic interventions are to develop an understanding of ADHD from a biological perspective, learn appropriate behavioral strategies and coping skills for the individual, improve self-esteem, alleviate feelings of frustration and guilt, and improve communication and social skills.
-Behavioral coping skills that are often addressed in therapy include improving organization, improving time management skills, and improving efficiency and productivity in school, the workplace, and in tasks of everyday living.
+Some common goals for therapeutic interventions are to develop an understanding of ADHD from a biological perspective, learn appropriate behavioral strategies and coping skills for the individual, improve self-esteem, alleviate feelings of frustration and guilt, and improve communication and social skills.

-• I was never hyperactive as a child.
+I was never hyperactive as a child.
 Is it still possible that I may have ADHD?

 Yes.
 Approximately one-third of people with ADHD never have symptoms of hyperactivity or excessive impulsivity.
 Females with ADHD are less likely to have symptoms of hyperactivity compared to males.